 Newborn Screening for GM1

-At this time, since there is no approved treatment for GM1, newborn screening is limited to newborn screening pilot and research studies.
+At this time, because there is no approved treatment for GM1, newborn screening is limited to newborn screening pilots and research studies.
 Some studies use genome sequencing and others use mass spectrometry.
 The current landscape for GM1 newborn screening is as follows:

 The BabySeq Project is a research study exploring the use of genome sequencing in newborns.
 To learn more, see the BabySeq page.